More than friends but not dating

 - Secrecy around the relationship: When you are more than friends but not dating, there’s a good chance that your family members and friends don’t know about each other.
 Meaning you keep the relationship private.
 Instead of hanging out with either group of friends, you only spend time alone.

 - Another clear sign that you are in a situationship is that you feel a lot of anxiety around it.
 The beauty of a committed relationship is that it gives you certainty and security.
 When your relationship status is unclear, however, you feel a lot of anxiety, because you don’t know where you stand.

 If you need more details, I have an entire blog post dedicated to the biggest signs of a situationship.

 Is it okay to be in a situationship?

-If you, however, find that the uncertainty and no-strings-attached nature of this type of relationship constantly makes you feel anxious, then it’s not for you.
+If you, however, find that the uncertainty and no-strings-attached nature of this type of relationship constantly makes you feel anxious or hurts your self-esteem, then it’s not for you.

 How long before dating becomes a relationship?

 I still believe that after 3 months of dating you should be able to decide whether you want to be in a relationship or not.
 And depending on how often you meet up and what your level of interest is you might even speed it up.